Does Dehydrating Food Destroy Nutrients?

 Back to the Sugar Content in Fruit...

-Back to the sugar content in fruit: What we are left with after dehydrating is the fruit minus water.
+Let's get back to the sugar content in fruit: What we are left with after dehydrating is the fruit minus water.
 Fruit shrinks.
-So what you’re thinking?

-When the fruits shrink after dehydrating, it means there’s a strong chance that you’ll want to eat more of it (due to it being smaller)—and that’s where portion control for dried fruit especially—has to come into play.
+When our fruit shrinks after dehydrating, it means there’s a strong chance that we’ll want to eat more of it (due to it being smaller)—and that’s where portion control for dried fruit especially—has to come into play.

 Now then, if only dehydration would take out the sugar too, we’d all be a lot healthier.